EMSTrack/Algorithms/README.md

 `usage: run-simulation [-h] config_file`

-The program expects a configuration file with the simulation.
+The program expects you to configure the specifications of the simulation.

 # YAML Configuration Files